 As soon as the app loads, punters are dropped in at the action end with in-play/upcoming, popular, and recommended events offered as a starting point.
 Quick links to major sports are accessible from a fun looking scrolling menu bar and all other navigation and account management options are stacked above, leaving the rest of the page free for betting.
 This works to create space and thus helps the punter work faster.

 It’s an app that thinks for itself too, for example when scrolling the top menu will minimise to give you access to the full screen, but will show up again as you scroll back towards the top.
 It knows when to get out of the way and when to make itself known, and this is a theme that runs throughout the app.

-Unibet have separate apps for casino and poker as well as a dedicated horse racing app.
+Unibet have separate apps for casino and poker.
 I am not usually a fan of multiple apps but by keeping the products separate they have been able to get the best sports features into the sports app and best casino features into the casino app without compromising the integrity overall.

 With a European outlook Unibet offers accounts in a range of currencies including: Great British Pounds (GBP), Euros (EUR), Danish Krone (DKK), Norwegian Kroner (NOK), Swedish Krona (SEK), Swiss Franc (CHF), Polish Zloty (PLN), and more.
 Note that once you have opened an account and chosen a currency you cannot change it.

 Good to Know